 There is no clear winner between Bluehost and HostGator, it all depends on your requirements.
 If milliseconds of speed and a percentage point of uptime means something to you then choose Bluehost.
 Furthermore, Bluehost certainly wins when it comes to WordPress performance and is officially recommended by the platform.
 However, HostGator is still one of the top-rated web hosting companies and wins at pricing.
 It also has comparable features and customer support.

 Bluehost vs WordPress

 Bluehost or WordPress?
-If you’re new to web hosting and are wondering about the differences between Bluehost and WordPress and which is better, you must first pinpoint your hosting goals.
+If you’re new to web hosting, you are probably wondering about the differences between Bluehost and WordPress.

 WordPress itself is a type of content management system (CMS) and powerful blogging platform.
 It allows you to easily create and manage a website.
-All major web hosts support and allow you to install WordPress at no extra cost, including Bluehost, which supports one-click installation.
+All major web hosts support and allow you to install WordPress at no extra cost.
+This includes Bluehost, which supports one-click installation.
 I.e. you can have a basic WordPress site up and running in seconds.

 However, not every website on the internet is powered by WordPress and there are many different CMSs.
 Some people code their own website from scratch or use a combination of website builders and tools.
 Bluehost also supports these.